VitorHMata/GitLinux/README.md

 - The script exports the path of "output.txt" as an environment variable called LOG_FILE.
 - It runs `ls -lah` and appends the output to LOG_FILE.
 - Next, it runs `ls -lah /var/log` and appends the output to LOG_FILE.
-- Finally, it prints lines from LOG_FILE that start with "-rw."
+- It prints lines from LOG_FILE that start with "-rw."
+- Finally, creates a variable named `o_mata_e_o_maior`
+- It appends the variable value to LOG_FILE
+- It prints lines from LOG_FILE that start with "O Mata"
+- And finally prints the variable value from the variable `o_mata_e_o_maior`
-- O Mata é mesmo o maior
+- And for the record: O Mata é mesmo o maior!!!
 -
 -